Shruti2208/android-tech-assessment/README.md

 **Then** I am navigated to the history screen* \
 **And** The list of the last 10 loaded facts is displayed (with newer facts replacing older ones)

-*The latest fact should be on top of the list
-*History shows only previously loaded facts; the currently displayed home fact is excluded.
-*If the new fact fails history remains unchanged.
+*The latest fact should be on top of the list.
+History shows only previously loaded facts; the currently displayed home fact is excluded.
+If the new fact fails history remains unchanged.

 ### Scenario 4

 **Given** I am on the history screen \
 **When** I press on the "Back" button (use back gesture) \
-**Then** I am navigated to the home screen* \
+**Then** I am navigated to the home screen\
 **And** The previous loaded fact is displayed

 ## Resources